grassdog/klipbook/README.md

     $ klipbook collate "file:My Clippings.txt"

 This command will write the collected clippings for the latest annotated book to a file in the current directory.
-You can override the output directory with the `--output-dir` flag.
+You can override the output directory with the `--output-dir` switch.

+You can also specify a maximum count of books you'd like collated with the `--num-books` switch.

 Klipbook will not overwrite an exiting file by default.
 You can change this with the `--force` flag.

-You can also specify a maximum count of books you'd like collated with the `--num-books` flag.

 #### From the site

-Specify your amazon username and password to klipbook and it will scrape the site and output a clippings file.
+Specify your Amazon username and password to klipbook and it will scrape the site and output a clippings file.

     $ klipbook collate site:my-username@blah.com:my-password

 The same flags above apply.

+Note that the scraping requires a network connection (obviously) and can take a while so please be patient.

+### Set up defaults

-If you don't feel like having your credentials in your shell history you can set your default source in the klipbook rc file: `~/.klipbookrc`.
+If you don't feel like having your Amazon credentials in your shell history you can set your default source in the klipbook rc file: `~/.klipbookrc`.

 This is simply a YAML file and you can specify default values for the source and the